evalaplace/evalaplace.github.io/_pages/talks.md

 Be X-ray binary EXO 2030+375" Ehime University, Matsuyama, Japan - Sep.
 2016

 <h3> Further seminars </h3>

+- Webinar in the "How to: python!" series of the American Association of Variable Stars Observers (AAVSO).
+"How to [Python!
+Visualizing MESA models with TULIPS]" - 3 Dec 2022
+- Talk at the virtual meeting of the stellar triples group, University of Amsterdam, The Netherlands "Late evolution, death, and afterlife of stars stripped in binaries" - 14 Mar 2022
 - Talk at the informal seminar of the **European Southern Observatory**, "TULIPS: a Tool for Understanding the Lives, Interiors, and Physics of Stars", Garching, Germany - Jan.
 2022
 - Talk at Anton Pannekoek Institute lunch seminar, **University of Amsterdam**, Amsterdam, The Netherlands "Different to the core: the pre- supernova structures of massive single and binary-stripped stars" - Mar.
 2021